fitbit-v/Stories/Lightning/MIGRATION.md

     Other Helper Classes: PaymentUtilityClass, PaymentTrackerInfoWrapper, PaymentTransactionWrapper, PaymentActivityWrapper, FitbitUserWrapper, Fitbit_ApiCallout_utility

     Custom Setting: CSFitbitOauth__c

+### Order Panel: This panel shows the orders for the customers
+Below is the component list for the Order panel:
+Vf page: Orders_Console_Panel
+We are using Orders_Console_Panel Vf page to show the order details on the basis of Email address.
+There are two different tabs for CAT orders and AU/NZ Orders.
+a) If the case country is Not equal to AU/NZ, We are hiding the AU/NZ Orders Tab.
+b) If case Country is AU/NZ, We are showing the orders under the AU/NZ Orders tab else orders are showing under the CAT Order Tab.

+We are using Contact.FitbitOrderEmail from the case in order panel.
+If there are no Orders associated with FitbitOrderEmail then we will go with Contact Email.
+And if there are no orders for Contact email as well then we are showing the message in the panel "No orders with that email".
+If API Returns any error or there is an exception in code, we are showing the generic error message to the agent.

+Apex class:
+a) OrderController :
+Methods: fetchValidAccessToken (to get the access token for CAT Orders) fetchauNZToken (to get the access token for AU/NZ Orders) getPrimaryEmailAddress (Used to get the email address from the case). getOrders (Used to hit the Order lookup API).
+When Country is AU/NZ we are using the AU/NZ Order URL otherwise we are using the CAT Order URL.

+b) OrderWrapper: This is the Wrapper class.

+Custom setting: CSFitbitOauth(Authorization Endpoint), API_END_POINTS(Order API Endpoint for CAT and AU/NZ), Global Features(Turn off or Turn on Switch to show the orders in order panel)

 ### Service Console
 | Benefit | Description |